KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 <b>Note</b>: variance measured with `np.bincount(y_train)`, with `y_train` being the array of labels for the training data set.

-With a 94.6% accuracy on the validation set and a 93.3% accuracy on the test set, this model appears to not be overfitting the training data.
+With a 94.6% accuracy on the validation set and a 93.3% accuracy on the test set, this model appears to not be drastically overfitting the training data.

 ##### Activation Function